 6 – Of how society and culture influence our view of our natural state.

 This exercise is a demonstration of HOW to go about sorting out your beliefs, pinpointing them, examining them, being able to recognize them and see how they are affecting your view of the world and your life as a whole, and then determining whether or not those beliefs serve the definition of who you really are or who want to be.

-When we become self-aware, we are able to more consciously decide who we are by getting rid of those unserving beliefs that aren’t really us.
+When we become self-aware, we are able to more consciously decide who we are by re-examining and discarding beliefs that aren’t really us.

-Once you master this – you can be anything you want to be, because there will be no more self-limiting barriers.
+Once you master this you can be anyone you want to be, because there will be no more self-limiting barriers.
 You’ll be able to to touch those walls of ego you built with your fingertips and watch them crumble before your eyes.

-It changes the very foundation upon which your worldview is built, and subsequently, how you see the world.
+It changes the very foundation upon which your worldview is built.
 You’ve become the change you wished to see, and now you are seeing it.